-CURATED EVENTS, PROGRAMMED SCREENINGS
+CURATED SHOWS, PROGRAMMED SCREENINGS

 Guest programmer of Future's Past's, Past's Futures: Environmental Memories in East-Central European Video Art at the Annual International Alternative Film/Video Festival.
 Belgrade, Serbia, 11-15 December, 2019.
 The program consisted of works by Ieva Epnere, Emilija Skarnulyte, Ulf Langheinrich, Mike Stubbs and Deimantas Narkevičius.

 Programmer and curator of Jonas Mekas Expanded, a screening of Film Magazine of the Arts (Jonas Mekas, 1963), Letter to John From Jonas (Jonas Mekas, 1999) as well as clips from Walden (Jonas Mekas, 1968) and Lost Lost Lost (Jonas Mekas, 1976) followed by the panel discussion with art historians and film critics Melissa Ragona (Carnegie Mellon University), Andrew Uroskie (Stony Brook University) and Ed Halter (Bard College) moderated by Lukas Brasiskis (New York University).
 Department of Cinema Studies, New York University.
 New York, USA, 26 October, 2019.